2026 Halstead Grant

 Meet the Guest Judge:

-Each year Halstead brings in an industry professional to help the judging process.
-Our guest judge joins Hilary Halstead Scott, Kelli Greene, and Brad Scott on the jury panel.
+Each year, Halstead brings in an industry professional to help the judging process.
+Our guest judges are accomplished experts with knowledge of both jewelry design and small business best practices.
+Our guest judge joins Hilary, Sylvie, and Brad on the jury panel.
 We are grateful to each of these volunteers for their time and contributions.
-Visit our past judge profiles to read about their insights on the process.
+Visit our past judge profiles through the link button below.

-2025 Halstead Grant Guest Judge - Kristen Baird
+2026 Halstead Grant Guest Judge – Emilie Shapiro

 View All Past Judges